-What is RNA Polymerase?
-The RNA polymerases or RNA-polymerized Proteins (RNAP) are a group of proteins with character enzyme capable of forming ribonucleotides to synthesize RNA from a sequence of DNA that serves as a pattern or mold.
+What is RNA Polymerase? is rna polymerase a protein?
+The RNA polymerases or RNA-polymerized Proteins (RNAP) (or) RNA Pol are a group of proteins with character enzyme capable of forming ribonucleotides to synthesize RNA from a sequence of DNA that serves as a pattern or mould.

 RNA Polymerase Definition

 RNA Polymerase definition is the synthesis of RNA from a DNA template is called Transcription and is catalyzed by the enzyme RNA polymerase.
 The enzyme catalyzes the initiation and elongation of RNA chains.
 RNA Pol is also called “DNA dependent RNA Polymerase“.

 (RNA)n + Ribonucleoside triphosphate ↔ (RNA)n+1 + PPi

 What is the function of RNA Polymerase enzyme?
 The chemical reaction which catalyzes the RNA polymerase binding is ribonucleotide triphosphate, Adenosine triphosphate(ATP), Uridine triphosphate (UTP), Guanosine triphosphate (GTP) and Cytidine triphosphate (CTP), releasing phosphate groups and turning these nucleotides.

 Besides the polymerization of ribonucleotide triphosphates, RNA polymerase has other functions such as: